 - Frontage Elements

 - Principal Uses

 - Accessory Uses

 - Temporary Uses

 - Landscaping

 - Fences and Walls

 - Stormwater

 - Outdoor Lighting

 - Corner Visibility

 - Site Impacts

 - Pedestrian Access

 - Bicycle Access and Parking

 - Vehicle Access and Parking

 - Transportation Demand Management

 - On Premise Signs

 - Blocks

 - Rights of Way

 - Non Conformities

+(d).
 Specific Standards

 Any building on the site that houses professional or administrative offices, retail and services, or other uses open to the general public during normal business hours should be positioned so as to relate strongly to the adjacent public right-of way; i.e., by directly abutting the public right-of way, or by being sited within a lawn no more than 10 feet set back from the public right-of-way.
 Rear and Side Yard Setbacks are flexible, but must meet fire code requirements.
+All other area standards are flexible and subject to administrative review and approval as part of Design Review.